Kiki Musampa: Manchester City

 In January 2005, Musampa moved to Manchester City of the Premier League on loan after becoming a fringe player at Atlético.
 In his first six months, he scored three goals in 14 games; his first City goal was a "spectacular volley" in the last-minute which was the winner against Liverpool and gave Stuart Pearce his first win as City manager, while he also scored goals against Aston Villa in a 2-1 victory, and an equaliser against Middlesbrough which wasn't enough to help City qualify for the 2005–06 UEFA Cup.

 In June 2005 Musampa agreed up to stay at Manchester City for a second season.
 The Dutchman started the new season as a regular first team player, but lost his first team place in December, after which he played irregularly, with the majority of his appearances being in central midfield.
 At the end of the 2005–06 season he returned to Atlético.

+His nickname at City was 'Chris'...